Return to site

 According to The Canadian Patriot:

 Over the course of his life, Rhodes commissioned seven wills to be written, all expressing this same purpose.
-His fortune was to be used for setting up the Rhodes Trust and Rhodes Scholarship as a means of recruiting American and Commonwealth Anglophiles into the imperial faction.
+His fortune was to be used for setting up the Rhodes Trust and Rhodes Scholarship as a means of recruiting American and Commonwealth Anglophiles into the imperial faction.-----The establishment of Rhodes Scholarships at Oxford, I believe, points to institutionalized Anglo-Saxon racism.

 Obviously, some things have changed since that time not so long ago.
-Blatant apartheid has ended...
+Blatant aparthied has ended...
 Rhodes scholarships are now open to people from all nations.
 But I agree with the conclusions of the writer of the first article I mentioned on the proposed removal of Rhodes' statue: it's important that we not forget our history.
 He says...

 As an alternative solution, I rather like David Olusoga’s suggestion of putting up an additional plaque explaining Rhodes’s history, rather than knocking it down.
 It matters that people know who Rhodes was.
 We need a proper contextualisation of all the statues, memorials, street names, country houses that are steeped in this colonial history.
 So the questions the campaigners raise about syllabi and representation are crucial – they deal with the forgetting.
 Removing a statue is the easy bit.
 Far more difficult is a sustained interrogation of our colonial past.